ax4w/gorage/README.md

 - [X] Eval Safety
 - [X] Concurrency
 - [X] Advanced eval:  (, ), NAND, NOR
+- [ ] Transaction can to rollbacks when failed

 ## Concurrency / Transactions
+Transactions were added in `ef79d96`.
+Transactions in gorage work like a queue.
+If you, for exmaple, create a table, then add a column, then insert, then select from different threads, then the transaction manager builds a queue and processes data fifo.
+If threads queue a transaction at the *exact* same time, then a race condition would be possible.
+The transaction manager cant ensure, which thread is executed first.

+If you use only the main thread the actions are blocking -> you have to wait for the action to complete

+==> You will get the correct and intact data ofter the transaction.
+Currently the transaction are not able to rollback the state.
+This is going to change in the near future.

 ## Create Storage and Tables
 ### CreateNewGorage